-En los muros de estas celdas aún se distinguen los grabados hechos por los prisioneros con llaves u otros elementos, en donde se perpetuaron pequeños mensajes, las iniciales de sus nombres, estrofas de canciones y fechas significativas.
+En los muros aún se distinguen los grabados hechos por los prisioneros con llaves u otros elementos.
+Grabaron pequeños mensajes, sus iniciales, estrofas de canciones, una fecha.

-Aunque ya comenzaba la primavera cuando llegaron los prisioneros al estadio, la humedad, el cemento y los helados muros hicieron aún más inhóspito y duro su encarcelamiento.
-Durante esas gélidas noches, los recluidos debían dormir en el suelo y también en baños e improvisados camarotes, que eran compartidos en turnos, sin abrigo alguno, especialmente en los primeros días.
-Algunos sectores se inundaban de agua después de una lluvia, y aún en esas condiciones debían mantenerse en el lugar.
+Aunque comenzaba la primavera, la humedad, el cemento y los helados muros hicieron aún más inhóspitos estos lugares.
+Las noches eran heladas y los prisioneros debían dormir en el suelo y también en baños e improvisados camarotes, que eran compartidos en turnos.
+Después de algunos días se repartió una frazada por persona.
+Algunos sectores se inundaban de agua después de una lluvia, y aún en esas condiciones debieron mantenerse en el lugar.
+Las enfermedades afloraron, agravadas por la violencia física a la que eran sometidos los prisioneros a toda hora y la falta de alimentación e higiene adecuadas.

-La escasa y a menudo inexistente alimentación era preparada y traída desde el Estadio Militar, ubicado en el Parque O’Higgins.
-Consistía en un desayuno muy temprano, de un tazón de café de higo con un pan y luego una comida al día, generalmente legumbres, sopa o fideos, alimentos que se encontraban a menudo en mal estado.
-Al comienzo, la comida no alcanzaba para todos, por lo que los mismos detenidos se organizaron en cuadrillas para distribuirla a los distintos lugares de reclusión, donde cada prisionero tenía que cuidar de su plato y tazón.
+El hambre fue agudo y permanente.
+La alimentación era preparada y traída desde el Estadio Militar en el Parque O’Higgins.
+Consistía en un desayuno muy temprano, de un tazón de café de higo con un pan, y luego una comida al día, generalmente legumbres, sopa o fideos.
+En más de una ocasión, llegó la comida en mal estado.
+Al comienzo la comida no alcanzaba para todos, por lo que los mismos detenidos se organizaron en escuadrillas para distribuirla a los distintos lugares de reclusión.
+Cada detenido tenía un plato y tazón que debía cuidar.

 Thousands of people, men, women, and children, both Chileans and foreigners, were detained in the stadium, incommunicado and without any formal charges.
 Not all of them were left-wing militants or even involved in anything.
 Many people were also arrested on suspicion, or because someone reported them for any reason, simply for being foreigners, for violating curfew, for appearing left-wing, or were caught up in the large general raids on factories and communities.
 They were workers, farmers, technicians, professionals, and public officials.
 There were artists, students, housewives, tourists, and even diplomats detained.
 In the raids, the police and military forces also took the opportunity to arrest well-known common criminals who ended up living with political prisoners and received equal or worse treatment.